Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 The average ride time for members stays quite steady throughout the hours of the day, weeks and months.
 On the other hand, casual riders have a significant growth in ride time between 10am and 12pm, on Saturdays and Sundays, and in the summer months.

 ### Frequent stations
-The two most frequent stations for members were “Kingsbury St & Kinzie St” and “Clinton St & Washington Blvd”.
-The two most frequent stations for members were “Streeter Dr & Grand Ave” and “DuSable Lake Shore Dr & Monroe St”.
-After a quick analysis using a map, I can see that the two stations used by members are close to the center of the city, and thus, close to workplaces and commercial areas.
-The two stations that are the most used by casual riders are close to the sea side of the city where parks are.
+The three most frequent stations for members are “Kingsbury St & Kinzie St”, “Clinton St & Washington Blvd” and “Clinton St & Madison St”.
+The three most frequent stations for members are “Streeter Dr & Grand Ave”, “DuSable Lake Shore Dr & Monroe St” and “Michigan Ave & Oak St”.
+After a quick analysis using a map, I can see that the stations used by members are close to the center of the city, and thus, close to workplaces and commercial areas.
+The stations that are the most used by casual riders are close to the sea side of the city where parks are.

-### Vehicle type
+### Vehicle types
 There are three types of vehicles in the data I collected: electric bike, classic bike and electric scooter.
 However, in the information provided to me, Cyclistic is said to use reclining bikes, hand tricycles, and cargo bikes.
 Either that information is outdated or the assistive options are not clearly identified in the dataset.
 If the information is missing from our dataset or if it was removed during the anonymisation process, we could add a question asking if the users use our assistive bikes in the anonymous survey I proposed to the stakeholders.

 The most used type of vehicle is the classic bike for both members and casual riders, followed by the electric bike, and by the electric scooter.